Millard Fillmore: Succession amid crisis

-July 4, 1850 was a very hot day in Washington, and President Taylor, who attended the Fourth of July ceremonies to lay the cornerstone of the Washington Monument, refreshed himself, likely with cold milk and cherries.
-What he consumed likely gave him gastroenteritis, and he died on July 9.
-Taylor, nicknamed "Old Rough and Ready", had gained a reputation for toughness through his military campaigning in the heat, and his sudden death came as a shock to the nation.
+July 4, 1850, was a very hot day in Washington, and President Taylor, who attended the Fourth of July ceremonies to lay the cornerstone of the Washington Monument, refreshed himself, likely with cold milk and cherries.
+What he consumed likely gave him gastroenteritis and he died on July 9, aged 65.
+Nicknamed "Old Rough and Ready", Taylor had gained a reputation for toughness through his military campaigning in the heat, and his sudden death shocked the nation.

 Fillmore had been called from his chair presiding over the Senate on July 8 and had sat with members of the cabinet in a vigil outside Taylor's bedroom at the White House.
-He received the formal notification of the president's death, signed by the cabinet, on the evening of July 9 in his residence at the Willard Hotel.
-After acknowledging the letter and spending a sleepless night, Fillmore went to the House of Representatives, where, at a joint session of Congress, he took the oath as president from William Cranch, the chief judge of the federal court for the District of Columbia, who had also sworn in President Tyler.
-The cabinet officers, as was customary when a new president took over, submitted their resignations but expected Fillmore to refuse and to allow them to continue in office.
-Fillmore had been marginalized by the cabinet members, and he accepted the resignations though he asked them to stay on for a month, which most refused to do.
+He received formal notification of the president's death on the evening of July 9 in his residence at the Willard Hotel.
+After acknowledging the letter and spending a sleepless night, Fillmore went to the House of Representatives, where, at a joint session of Congress, he took the oath as president from William Cranch, the chief judge of the federal court for the District of Columbia, and the man who swore in President Tyler.
+The cabinet officers, as was customary when a new president took over, submitted their resignations but expected Fillmore to refuse and allow them to continue in office.
+He had been marginalized by the cabinet members, and he accepted the resignations though he asked them to stay on for a month, which most refused to do.
 Fillmore is the only president who succeeded by death or resignation not to retain, at least initially, his predecessor's cabinet.
 He was already in discussions with Whig leaders and, on July 20, began to send new nominations to the Senate, with the Fillmore Cabinet to be led by Webster as Secretary of State.
 Webster had outraged his Massachusetts constituents by supporting Clay's bill and, with his Senate term to expire in 1851, had no political future in his home state.
 Fillmore appointed his old law partner, Nathan Hall, as Postmaster General, a cabinet position that controlled many patronage appointments.
 The new department heads were mostly supporters of the Compromise, like Fillmore.